 XML_SCHEMA_COLLECTION specifies the name of the XML schema collection to which the type is bound.

-Note The actual data value format associated with a XML data type definition stream uses the [MS-BINXML].
+Note The actual data value format associated with a XML data type definition stream uses the Microsoft SQL Server Binary XML structure [MS-BINXML] format.